allenben746/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is an abstracted form of DB programming, as in most DBs recoginze SWL code.
+Relational depends on a specific language.

 - [ ] Why do tables need a `primary key`?

+Primary keys are unique ids that represent a certain data and only that data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key. (links PKs together)

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+Sometimes data is relied upon/shared via multpile tables

 ## Minimum Viable Product